 CAIS is accredited (since 2015) under the International Organization for Standardization, ISO/IEC 17025:2017 for stable isotope and radiocarbon analyses—an accreditation that is universally recognized as the highest level of quality attainable by a testing laboratory.

 Our mission is:

-- To provide the highest quality analytical services to researchers in academia, industry, and government in order to facilitate integrative research, inform science-based decision making, and promote the future growth of UGA as a leader in applied STEM fields.
+- To provide the highest quality analytical services to researchers in academia, industry, and government.

-- To foster scientific excellence and enhance the global reputation of UGA as a research institution through original research and scholarship in diverse fields of research.
+- To foster scientific excellence and enhance the global reputation of UGA as a research institution.